In this article, we’ll go through the difference between inside sales vs. outside sales. We’ll define:

 - Leads are motivated to spend more money: Face-to-face meetings typically last longer than a phone call, so they can motivate leads to spend more money on your company.

-- Higher success rates: Outside salespeople spend a lot more time tailoring pitches to warm leads, which makes them more likely to complete a sale.
+- Higher success rates: Outside salespeople spend much more time tailoring pitches to warm leads, making them more likely to complete a sale.

 - Time-consuming: Your outside sales reps can usually focus on only one lead at a time and will need to spend a lot of time traveling.

-- Hard to scale: You can only target clients that your sales reps can physically reach.
+- Hard to scale: You can only target clients your sales reps can physically reach.

 How do you choose between inside and outside sales?